 Thinking about setting up an online shop?

-That’s a great idea — especially since the eCommerce market exploded during the pandemic and reached $4.9 trillion in 2021!
-What’s more, the number is expected to almost double by 2025.
+That's a great idea, especially for an eCommerce marketing agency, since the eCommerce market exploded during the pandemic and reached $4.9 trillion in 2021!
+What's more, the number is expected to almost double by 2025.

 But how does eCommerce work, exactly?

 In this guide, we explain all things eCommerce, including:

 - How to set up your eCommerce website

 Let’s dive in!

 What Is eCommerce?